mayan-edms/Mayan-EDMS/docs/topics/features.rst

 * Office document format support.

-  * Word processing files, spreadsheets, presentations are common supported formats.
+  * **Mayan EDMS** can detect the presence of Libre Office and use it to support word processing files, spreadsheets and presentations.

-* User defined metadata fields and meta data sets.
+* User defined metadata fields.

-  * Metadata fields can be grouped into sets per technical, legal or structural requirements such as the `Dublin core`_.
+  * Several metadata fields can be matched to a document type as per technical, legal or structural requirements such as the `Dublin core`_.

 * Dynamic default values for metadata.